 Similarly, in the mid-1600s, people knew they needed connection across boundaries.
 Coffeehouses in London contributed to what’s called the “Enlightenment”, which was the European intellectual movement of the time that emphasized reason and individualism rather than tradition.
 The Europeans were doing the best they could with the tools they had.
 They didn’t realize they needed the internet.
 But good thing AOL came around in 1985 and sparked a connection that we didn’t know we needed, but now couldn’t live without.

 Let’s look at one more example.
-Anyone remember the days of keeping a map in the car or a written manual for a technology device?
+Does anyone remember the days of keeping a map in the car or a written manual for a technology device?
 Some of us still do—I have a stack in my home office.
 We know we need access to information.
 However, we didn’t know we needed it in a small device that could fit easily in our pocket and give us access to information all over the world.
 Now, we couldn’t imagine not having our cell phone readily accessible.
 We needed fast access to information, and now we have it.

 Consumers can identify the problem.
 They conceptually know what they need.
 It’s up to smart businesspeople to solve the problem in the way they didn’t know they needed.